This ragù alla Bolognese is a hearty, slow-simmering sauce that is a perfect comfort food for cozy Winter evenings, Sunday suppers and holidays.

 - 6 ounces tomato paste 1 small can

-- 1 Cup dry red wine or beef stock (We used an inexpensive Chianti)
+- 1 Cup dry red or white wine or chicken or beef stock (We used an inexpensive Chianti)

 - 2 Cups whole milk